AstraZeneca/runnable/docs/concepts/the-big-picture.md

 === "map"

+    A step that executes a workflow over an [iterable parameter](../map).

     The step "chunk files" identifies the number of files to process and computes the start index of every batch of files to process for a chunk size of 10, the stride.